aws-samples/nextcloud-server/README.md

 Note that files are not accessible outside of NextCloud as all metadata (filenames, directory structures, etc) is stored in MariaDB/MySQL database on EC2 instance.
 The S3 bucket holds the file content by unique identifier and *not* filename.
 This has implications for [data backup and recovery](https://docs.nextcloud.com/server/latest/admin_manual/configuration_files/primary_storage.html#data-backup-and-recovery-implications), and it is important to backup both EC2 instance and S3 bucket data.

+### Restoring from backup
+If you enable AWS Backup, you can restore your [EC2 instance](https://docs.aws.amazon.com/aws-backup/latest/devguide/restoring-ec2.html) and [S3 data](https://docs.aws.amazon.com/aws-backup/latest/devguide/restoring-s3.html) from recovery points (backups) in the created [backup vault](https://docs.aws.amazon.com/aws-backup/latest/devguide/vaults.html).
+The CloudFormation template creates an IAM role that grants AWS Backup permission to restore your backups.
+Role name can be identified in your CoudFormation stack Resources section as the Physical ID value whose Logical ID value is `backupRestoreRole`

 ### Recovery points protection
-To protect backups (recovery points) from inadvertent or malicious deletions, you can enable [AWS Backup Vault Lock](https://docs.aws.amazon.com/aws-backup/latest/devguide/vault-lock.html) in compliance mode to provide immutable WORM (write-once, read-many) backups.
+To protect recovery points from inadvertent or malicious deletions, you can enable [AWS Backup Vault Lock](https://docs.aws.amazon.com/aws-backup/latest/devguide/vault-lock.html) in compliance mode to provide immutable WORM (write-once, read-many) backups.
 Vaults that are locked in compliance mode *cannot be deleted* once the cooling-off period ("grace time") expires if any recovery points are in the vault.
 Refer to [Protecting data with AWS Backup Vault Lock](https://aws.amazon.com/blogs/storage/protecting-data-with-aws-backup-vault-lock/) for more information.

 ### Sensitive data protection
 To strengthen data security posture, you can enable [Amazon Macie](https://aws.amazon.com/macie/) to automate discovery of sensitive data that is uploaded to your S3 bucket

 ## Using Nextcloud